roomorama/Caldroid/README.md

 Caldroid
 ========

 Caldroid is a fragment that display calendar with dates in a month.
 Caldroid can be used as embedded fragment, or as dialog fragment.
+User can also swipe left/right to navigate to different months.

 <img src="https://raw.github.com/thomasdao/Caldroid/master/screenshot/1.png" width="270">
 <img src="https://raw.github.com/thomasdao/Caldroid/master/screenshot/2.png" width="270">